 Further Reading

-- We have a two week California road trip itinerary, in case you wanted to cover a little less ground on your trip
+- Our two week California road trip itinerary, if you want to focus just on California

-- We have a guide to things to do in Las Vegas to give you some ideas for your time in the city, as well as a guied to things to do in San Diego
+- Guides to things to do in Las Vegas and things to do in San Diego

-- Route 66 ends in California, so take a look at our guide to planning a route 66 trip, as well as our detailed 2 week Route 66 itinerary and 1 week Route 66 itinerary
+- Our guide to planning a Route 66 trip, plus our 2 week Route 66 itinerary and 1 week Route 66 itinerary

-- My guide to things to do in Redding California, if you decide to head to northern California
+- Our guide to things to do in Redding, California, if you head north

 We hope you found this itinerary useful for your trip planning.
-As always, we’re happy to answer any questions you might have, just pop them in the comments below and we’ll get back to you as soon as we can.
+As always, if you have any questions, pop them in the comments below and we’ll get back to you.

 akhilash says